MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-silent-aad.md

 ### Authenticate

-If ADAL has a token cached for the user that has not expired, use that token.
+If ADAL has a token cached for the user that hasn't expired, use that token.
 Alternately, you can get a token silently by calling `acquireToken(resource, callback)`.
 The ADAL.js calls the callback function with the requested token, or gives an error if authentication fails.

 If you get an error in the callback function, show a sign in button and fall back to an explicit sign in.
 Use the following code to authenticate: